alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 * [SystemModel]:This folder contains the optimization model developed in [GAMS], the input data in a simple Microsoft Excel file ("BRMBR_Input") and a Matlab code ("Generation_of-Figures") to graphically display results of the model.
 * [Scripts_for_Paper]: This folder contains the Matlab code used to process the figures on the paper.
 * [GDX_files]: This folder contains [GDX] files that can be used to pass the input and output of the model into different programs.
-* [SupplementaryDocumentation]: This folder contains the LiDar data and Habitat Management Plans of the Refuge.
+* [SupplementaryDocumentation]: This folder contains the LiDar data, Habitat Management Plans of the Refuge, previous presentations of the model and a copy of the paper submitted to the Water Resources Research Journal.

 [GDX]: http://www.gams.com/mccarl/gdxusage